MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 ## Run the deployment tool

-The deployment tool "hooks" into, and displays additional pages in Windows Admin Center.

-This procedure collects deployment parameters and saves them to a configuration file as you step through the wizard.
+This procedure collects deployment parameters from you and saves them to a configuration file as you step through the wizard.

 If you want to use an existing configuration file you have previously created, see [Deploy using a configuration file](deployment-tool-existing-file.md).

-> [!NOTE]
-> In this release, you can deploy a single-server cluster only by [using PowerShell](deployment-tool-powershell.md) or by an existing configuration file.
+For more information on the custom security settings you can specify, see **ADD Security Docs LINK**.

 1. Open a web browser from a computer that has network connectivity to the staging server.